turingschool/career-development-curriculum/module_two/feedback_ii.md

 * Helping the team/project/cohort

 **Examples:**
-1. If your source of interest is to *help your partner* and your position is *be on time,* what is the underlying interest to this?
+1. If your source of interest is to *help your partner* and your position is *don't merge your own PRs,* what is the underlying interest behind this?

 Possible answers:
-* Bringing awareness to their behavior: *chronic lateness appears unprofessional and can be seen as a sign of disrespect towards the other person's time*
-* Providing your partner with possible solutions to be on time more: *using a calendar, timeboxing, notifications, increasing communication, etc.*
+* Asking someone else to review your PRs will allow for a second set of eyes on your code, which will decrease mistakes
+* Tagging someone in a PR is good practice for code review in a workplace
 *

-2. If your source of interest is to *help yourself and your relationship with your partner* and your position is *stop m
+2. If your source of interest is to *help yourself and your relationship with your partner* and your position is *tell me what you're working on as you work on it,* what is the underlying interest behind this?

 Possible answers:
+* When you don't share your thought process, I feel lost as your partner.
+I would like to collaborate more by being able to dialogue about the code.
+* As your partner, I would like to learn from your thought process and be able to contribute to the work that you've created.
-* Bringing awareness to
+*

-3. If your source of interest is to *help the team/project/cohort* and your position is *
+3. If your source of interest is to *help the team/project/cohort* and your position is *you dominate the conversation during check-ins,* what is the underlying interest behind this?

 Possible answers:
+* The rest of the team has felt disrespected when they don't get to have their voices heard.
+*
-* Bringing awareness to
+*

-Now that we've unpacked the underlying interests behind our positions in feedback, we need to consider how we would phrase the feedback
+Now that we've unpacked the underlying interests behind our positions in feedback, we need to consider how we would phrase the feedback so that the impact of our words is as closely aligned with our intent as possible.

 ### Nonviolent Communication Framework
 In order to dive into what your feelings/thoughts/concerns/opinions really are in terms of the feedback you need to give, consider the steps to the [Nonviolent Communication Framework](http://www.nonviolentcommunication.com/freeresources/article_archive/heartofnvc_mrosenberg.htm) in order to use our natural *compassion* when communicating with each other.